kaifishr/Snake/README.md

 ### Snakes Environment

-This section describes the details of the Snakes environment as well as the action and reward scheme.

-The states that the agent observes, and that is later fed into the policy network, are the positions of other snakes as well as the food.
+The *Snakes* environment is a grid-like structure that is completely observed by the agent.
+The position of food and the agent itself on the playing field is encoded into the playing field and represents the state an agent can observe.

+#### Encoding

 A possible encoding scheme for a game with a single agent, where food is encoded as $2$, the snake's body using $1$ s, and empty space using $O$ s, looks as follows:

 $$
 \begin{pmatrix}